 Is rock climbing dangerous?
-The risks and how to reduce them
+We look into the risks and how to manage them

-Recreating outdoors always comes with some level of risk (even hiking!) and it’s worth considering the dangers that you’re likely to incur so that you can make sure to have the appropriate safety training and gear (Image credit: Alex Eggermont)
+Recreating outdoors always comes with some level of risk (even hiking!) and it’s worth considering the dangers that you’re likely to incur so that you can make sure to have the appropriate safety training and gear (Image credit: Getty Images)

 Is rock climbing dangerous?